kysondev/fetchor/README.md

 ## Contributing

+Contributions are welcome.
-Issues and PRs are welcome.
-See `examples/` to quickly test changes locally.
+See `examples/` to test locally, and mark beginner-friendly tasks as `good first issue`.

 ## License